blackbaud/skyux/CONTRIBUTING.md

 # Contributing to SKY UX

 We encourage contributions from all SKY UX users.
 To contribute, follow this step-by-step guide.
-For more additional guidance, see the [SKY UX Contribution Guidelines](https://developer.blackbaud.com/skyux/contribute/contribution-process/guidelines).
+For additional guidance, see the [SKY UX Contribution Guidelines](https://developer.blackbaud.com/skyux/contribute/contribution-process/guidelines).

 - [Contribution process](#contribution-process)
 - [Coding rules](#coding-rules)